 Donna Hoke Western New York regional representative for the Dramatists Guild, award-winning playwright Donna Hoke’s work has been seen in 34 states and on five continents.
 Her full-length plays include THE COUPLE NEXT DOOR (currently playing in its third year in rep in Romania), SEEDS (Artie award winner), FLOWERS IN THE DESERT (AACT top 20 finalist), SAFE (winner of the 2014 Todd McNerney National Playwriting and Naatak National Playwriting Contests, and the 2015 Great Gay Play and Musical Contest), andBRILLIANT WORKS OF ART (winner Firehouse Festival of New American Plays and top ten finisher Woodward/Newman Drama Contest).
 Donna is also a New York Times-published crossword puzzle constructor; author of Neko and the Twiggets, a children’s book; and founder/co-curator of BUA Takes 10: GLBT Short Stories.
 For three consecutive years, she was named Buffalo’s Best Writer by Artvoice, the only woman to ever receive the designation.

-Dorothy Velasco has written over 30 plays produced around the United States and in Canada, Mexico and London.
+Dorothy Velasco Oregon resident Dorothy Velasco has written over 30 plays produced around the United States and abroad.
+Her musical, Miracle in Memphis, was published by Samuel French.
 Her outdoor drama, Oregon Fever, played for 11 summers at Oregon City.
-She co-authored the feature film, Raising Flagg, starring Alan Arkin, and wrote and co-produced several award-winning video documentaries, including The Roads Less Taken, about cutoffs from the Oregon Trail.
-Velasco has received an Oregon Institute of Literary Arts Playwriting Fellowship, an Oregon Individual Artist Fellowship, and the Eugene Arts Foundation Arts & Letters Award.
+She co-authored the feature film, Raising Flagg, starring Alan Arkin, and wrote and co-produced several award-winning video documentaries.
+Velasco received an Oregon Institute of Literary Arts Playwriting Fellowship, Oregon Individual Artist Fellowship, Eugene Arts Foundation Arts & Letters Award and the Alvord Award for Service to the Arts.
+She belongs to the Dramatists Guild of America.

 Earl T. Roske Playwright and writer of fiction.
 Earl lives in Hayward, California with his wife, daughter, two cats, and ten fish.
 Earl’s short plays have been produced around the world from Long Island, NY to Chennai, India.
 As always, he is hard at work on a full length play.